EmilsBlinds/TheBackrooms/README.md

 Pressing _Shift_ will make you run, but you have a stamina bar which you have to keep in check.

-There are a total of 3 levels, each level increases with difficulty, making both the map harder to complete, and adding a new entity to chase you (To a total of 3 at the same time).
+There are a total of 3 levels, each level increases with difficulty, making both the map harder to complete, and adding a new entity to chase you (to a total of 3 at the same time).

 ## Planned future features